What is a guyline on a tent?

 1. Stability.
 Especially necessary in windy environments, guylines will add a lot of strength to your tent frame.
-This extra tent support is also a must with the weight of snow or heavy rain.
+This extra tent support is a must with the weight of snow or heavy rain.

 2. Ventilation.
 Assuming you are camping in a double walled tent (mesh tent insert wall plus the rain fly makes two walls), guylines will help ensure the two walls stay separated.
-More specifically, they will prevent the rain flay from resting directly on top of the tent.
-This separation is crucial for air circulation and preventing condensation.
+More specifically, they will prevent the rain fly from resting directly on top of the tent.
+This separation is crucial for enabling air circulation and preventing condensation.